 Board the ocean vessel heading south in the evening and at six in the morning you are there.
 Connection to Port Blair is 3 to 6 times a week.
 Whenever possible try to travel by clean and tidy Coral Queen.
 Do avoid cockroaches infested Bharat Seema.
 Boats from Port Blair for Little Andaman leave from Hadoo Jetty.

 With Andamans having so much to offer, you will need to make choices.
 If you have 2 weeks or less, you will have to decide between North Andaman and Little Andaman.
 Both are an overnight journey from Port Blair.
 Or you would have to skip the touristy Havelock and Neil island.
 If you have 3 weeks or more, I would certainly visit Little Andaman.

 There is a bus running the length of the Little Andaman north to south road, from Hut Bay in the south to Ram Krishna Pur and Chetamale in the north.
-Bus runs here and there, I would say once in an hour but be flexible.
+The bus runs here and there, I would say once in an hour but be flexible.
 There are jeeps, scooping the passengers along the road, that tend to depart slightly before the bus.
-Jeeps are cram packed and even if you are told they cost Rs 10 or 20, as a foreigner with backpack, prepare to pay more.
+Jeeps are cram-packed and even if you are told they cost Rs 10 or 20, as a foreigner with a backpack, prepare to pay more.
 Jeeps can also be ordered as taxis for private hire, usually a drop to or pickup from the jetty.
 Expect Rs 200-300 one way from Hut Bay to the area where bungalows are.

 Inside Coral Queen